yigitaytan/yigitaytan.github.io/_pages/about.md

 * low latency serving systems

 I studied Computer Science and Business Administration with a minor in Mathematics at [University of Richmond](https://richmond.edu).
-After two college summer internships with Google, I joined [Google Cambridge](https://careers.google.com/locations/cambridge/) full-time post-graduation.
+After two college summer internships with Google, I joined [Google Cambridge](https://careers.google.com/locations/cambridge/) full-time in 2012 after completing my college education.

 In addition to spending time with my family, I like to sail keelboats in the Massachusetts Bay during the summer months and go skiing in New England in the winter.